Ultimate Travel of Pisac Ruins + Market

 It is also known as the “City of Towers” because it has over twenty towers in the noticeable parts of the mountain.
-You can take a hike towards the top of the mountain and visit some of the towers.
+You can hike towards the top of the mountain and visit some towers.
 The view is breathtaking from above, and the walk is worth it.

 The town is notorious for its delicious street food.
-Travelers who have been to the city recommend and up loud the town’s unique corn “choclo” boiled, smeared with a paste of cilantro and hot pepper, and served with a chunk of fresh country queso for chewing.
+Travelers who have been to the city recommend the town’s unique corn “choclo” boiled, smeared with cilantro and hot pepper paste, and served with a chunk of fresh country queso for chewing.

-You may also want to take a trip to the Potato Park as mentioned and have a chance to check out the picnic lunch where different kinds of Peruvian potato dishes are served.
+As mentioned, you may also want to take a trip to the Potato Park and have a chance to check out the picnic lunch, where different kinds of Peruvian potato dishes are served.

-The culinary sanctuary of Pisac celebrates diversity in all its forms through decorating the landscapes, tubers for food, and other varieties for ritual and ceremonial uses.
+The culinary sanctuary of Pisac Peru celebrates diversity in all its forms by decorating landscapes, tubers for food, and other varieties for ritual and ceremonial uses.

 Only a handful of places globally invoke paradisiacal spirit; Pisac is definitely among the number.